 Proposals can be submitted at any time.

-Internship projects usually have a duration of 4 or 5 months.
+Internship projects usually have a duration of 3-5 months.
 The schedule in your Terms and Conditions agreement will state the “End Date” of the project, and the Project Plan will outline the milestones to be achieved during the project which are agreed by all parties.

 To obtain an extension, you must contact AMSI Intern before the End Date and provide a justification for your request.

-If you are an academic supervisor with an industry partner and you would like to proceed with an AMSI Internship, our Business Development team can work with you to identify an appropriate student from within your university or another AMSI Member Institution.
+If you are an academic supervisor with an industry partner and you would like to proceed with an AMSI internship, our Business Development team can work with you to identify an appropriate student from within your university or another Australian university.